Skip to main content

 You can add discounts under "Settings."
 The discounts will appear in the side panel, and you can choose one.

-If you want to apply a discount on labor, apply a labor-level adjustment.
+If you want to apply a labor discount, apply a labor-level adjustment.

 What's next